 ONBOARDING USERS TO A SMART VIRTUAL CLOSET

 A relevant area of our Digital Closet Technology has been conceptualized and delivered to the market because of the need to onboard new users to a digital closet, without friction.

 When a new user opens an app (or any other interface) for the first time, she needs to be onboarded in a way that she sees value in seconds.
 Under no circumstances someone is going to upload her closet if the system is complicated.
 With that objective, we looked very carefully at the query data of our own consumer apps, and shipped lots of incremental iterations of our capturing interfaces and our data infrastructure.

-The result is a very effective Digital Closet interface and a very sophisticated data infrastructure to onboard users to a Digital Closet.
+The result is a very effective Smart Digital Closet Technology interface and a very sophisticated data infrastructure to onboard users to a Digital Closet.

 We define onboarding as the process by which new users find the value of the Digital Closet as soon as possible, and before they abandon.
 Our Digital Closet Technology has been built thanks to our Vertical Machine Learning approach.
 We wrote about it, and about our approach to learning, in this essay here.

 Depending on your business needs and how you deploy your digital closet, using the Taste Graph might help you to isolate early adopters of third party trends.

 We are looking for partners to deploy our technology to a small subset of a few thousand shoppers in Seoul, Tokyo and Rio.
 Then, do a close follow up of the 3rd party brands they buy, and analyze how early-stage collections evolve to mainstream or not.
 This would become an automated system to find people who detect trends, early.

 We built a similar system for songs, back in 2006, which was later acquired by Apple for Apple Music.
 It was an anomaly detection system that identified popular songs and traced them back to their early beginnings.
 There, it identified who were its first listeners.
 The behaviour of “first listeners” was used to inform of potentially future trends.